Three historic trails lead to Santa Fe, New Mexico.

 Some portions of Taos Pueblo are five stories high.
 About 150 puebloans live in the adobe building year-round.
 Electricity and indoor plumbing are prohibited.
 Taos Pueblo is a UNESCO World Heritage Site.

 In the late 1800s, the scenery and climate of the area attracted an art colony, which remains vibrant today.
 Writers, such as D.H.
-Lawrence, Aldous Huxley and Carl Jung, found inspiration in Taos.
+Lawrence, Aldous Huxley, and Carl Jung, found inspiration in Taos.
 Scenes from Easy Rider were shot nearby.
-The population is a laid-back mix of Native Americans, descendants of Spanish settlers, artists and hippies.
+The population is a laid-back mix of artists, hippies, Native Americans, and descendants of Spanish settlers.

 Carson became a legend in his own lifetime due to exaggerated versions of his exploits in dime novels.